Having worked in both corporate and retail arenas, I’m not unfamiliar with the stress that working under pressure can bring.

-At present, I have another pressure due to the discomfort of managing my week while there is incompetence around as a conservatory is being built.
+At present, I have another pressure due to the discomfort of managing my week while there is incompetence around as a extension is being built.
 Some will know what pressure this is!
 However, resilience is the key.

 Losing your temper with the person who caused the pressure helps no one and certainly doesn’t contribute to a workable resolve.
 Some thrive on deadlines and the pressures this brings while others struggle.